Out of Many Scattered Things: Lady Stardust

 “It was absolutely worth it, baby,” Lightcap says, flat and certain.
 “I saved you.
 I saved the whole project.
 It was worth dying for either one of those things.”

-Serge knocks back half his remaining wine.
+Serge knocks back his remaining wine.

 “It’s gonna be that kind of a decade,” Lightcap tells him.